- About

 Brotherhood Building Activities

-Work & Play teaches members life is meant to be experienced and life is best experienced when they take care of themselves.
-Completion of Work & Play programming encourages members to consider engaging in activities that promote physical, mental and emotional wellbeing.
-The program options listed are a non-exhaustive list.
+Work & Play programming teaches brothers that life is meant to be experienced and is best experienced when they take care of themselves.
+The programs also encourage brothers to consider engaging in activities that promote physical, mental and emotional wellbeing.
 Your chapter may select other Work & Play events with the approval of the Senior Director of Education.

 Fraternity Programs

-- Dinner Etiquette: Where Does This Tiny Fork Go?: Members will be able to: set a table for a meal with utensils correctly placed and list common etiquette rules when dining with others.
-(Format: Interactive facilitated program)
+- Dinner Etiquette: Through this interactive facilitated program, brothers will learn how to correctly set a table for a meal with utensils and list common etiquette rules when dining with others.

-- Escape Room Program: We Escaped, Now What?: Members will be able to: recognize how frustrations from the Escape Room experience may be similar to frustrations within the chapter; discuss their contributions to the Escape Room experience; and identify ways those contributions mirror how they can contribute to the chapter experience.
-(Format: Activity with debrief guide)
+- Escape Room: We Escaped, Now What?: After participating in an escape room activity, brothers will: 1) recognize how the activity’s frustrations are similar to frustrations within the chapter; 2) discuss their contributions to the activity; and 3) identify ways their contributions mirror how they can contribute to their chapter.

 Additional Program Ideas